- April 2020

 -

-The State Security Council separated from the Ministry of Interior and functioned as a central state body.
+The State Security Council separated from the Ministry of Interior and functioned as

 - July 22, 1967